zac-garby/booleang/README.md

 ## Circuits

 You've already seen a circuit in the first example of this document.
 A circuit is basically a function, but called a circuit instead to fit in with the logic circuit theme, and also to emphasise the differences.
 Like functions, circuits can take arguments.
-But, unlike functions in most other languages, they return values to specific variables too.
+But, unlike functions in most other languages, they return values to specific registers too.
 Look at this example:

 ```
 circuit invert (a) -> (b) {